-Old-age pension: The pension is equal to 20% of the insured's average covered earnings in the last 3 or 5 years (whichever is higher), plus 1.33% of average covered earnings for each 12-month period of insurance coverage beyond 180 months.
+Old-age pension: The pension is equal to 20% of the insured's average covered earnings in the last 3 or 5 years (whichever is higher), plus 1.33% of average covered earnings for each 12-month period of coverage exceeding 180 months, up to a maximum of 80%.

 The minimum pension is equal to 60% of the legal minimum wage.
+The legal monthly minimum wage is 28,847 CFA francs.